 e

 Excessive.
-The size of my vintage ad collection, the amount of knowledge I have about useless topics, and the number of times I play Pickleball each week.
+The size of my vintage ad collection, the amount of knowledge I have about useless topics, and the amount of words that come out of my mouth each day.

 H

 High school.
 The stage of life where I began to dream about being an important person with a home office who spent hours on hours typing at their glamorous desktop computer.
-(It's slightly less glamorous than I imagined, but a whole lot cooler.)
+(It's slightly less glamorous than I imagined, but a whole lot cooler.
+And they make blue computers now.)

 I